peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

   publication of the X.509 Certificates, by a Trust Anchor or Intermediate, that were previously issued with ACME.

-- It extends the ACME newOrder resource, as defined in Section 7.4 of [`RFC8555`], defining a new payload identifier type called `openid-federation`.
+- It extends the ACME newOrder resource, as defined in
+  {{Section 7.4 of !RFC8555}}, defining a new payload identifier type called `openid-federation`.

 # Audience Target and Use Cases